samman4/final-project/README.md

 The seasonal average temperature distribution is consistent across British Columbia during the analyzed period (May–October).
 The close alignment between the mean and median suggests that the temperatures are symmetrically distributed without significant outliers.
 Additionally:

 The low variability (indicated by the CV and standard deviation) confirms that temperature patterns do not drastically differ across regions.
-The slight negative skewness might indicate that a few regions experience slightly lower average temperatures, pulling the tail slightly left.
+The slight negative skewness indicates that a few regions experience lower average temperatures, which pulls the tail left.

 ## Preparing Climate Data for Spatial Analysis
 This section converts the cleaned climate data into a spatial format for mapping and interpolation.
 Spatial data allows us to analyze geographical trends, overlay datasets, and perform advanced geostatistical techniques.

 Objective:
-Transform the cleaned climate data into a spatial format to enable geostatistical analysis and mapping.
+Transform the cleaned climate data into a spatial format for geostatistical analysis and mapping.
 This step ensures the data is geographically aware, allowing us to overlay datasets and perform advanced spatial operations.

 The seasonal average temperature data is formatted as a CSV file.
-To use this for spatial analysis, we need to convert it into a spatial object, aligning it with a coordinate reference system (CRS) and ensuring compatibility with other geospatial datasets, such as the BC boundary.
+To use it for spatial analysis, we need to convert it into a spatial object, align it with a coordinate reference system (CRS), and ensure compatibility with other geospatial datasets, such as the BC boundary.

 ## Converting Climate Data to a Spatial Format
 We convert the cleaned temperature data into a Spatial or sf object.
-This allows for spatial visualization, interpolation, and integration with other geographic datasets.
+This allows spatial visualization, interpolation, and integration with other geographic datasets.

 ```{r}